raleight1/MGMT467_Team2/Unit1_TheLook_Team2/Team/prompts_log.md

 List each unique prompt you used (for coding, analysis, writing, etc.).
 Example format:

 1. “You are an analytics co‑pilot.
-Propose 5 high‑value, testable business questions about the Citi Bike dataset (tripduration, stations, user types, time-of-day/week).
+Propose 5 high‑value, testable business questions about the E-Commerce dataset (distribution_centers events inventory_items order_items orders products thelook_ecommerce-table users).
 Return as bullets with suggested SQL hints.”
-2. “Write a BigQuery SQL query to find the most popular start and end stations in the \`bigquery-public-data.new_york_citibike.citibike_trips\` table.
-The query should also show how the popularity varies by time of day (morning, afternoon, evening, night) and user type (Customer, Subscriber).
-Use CTEs and include a window function to rank stations.”
+2. “Write and execute a BigQuery SQL query to analyze trends in order volume and revenue over time for the first hypothesis, store the result in a DataFrame, then write and execute a BigQuery SQL query to find the most popular and profitable product categories for the second hypothesis, storing the result in a DataFrame, and finally write and execute a BigQuery SQL query to analyze customer behavior across different user segments for the third hypothesis, storing the result in a DataFrame.”
-3. “Write a BigQuery SQL query to analyze how trip duration varies by user type (customer vs. subscriber) and time of day/week...”
+3. "Write a BigQuery SQL query to find the most popular and profitable product categories in the \`bigquery-public-data.thelook_ecommerce.order_items\` and \`bigquery-public-data.thelook_ecommerce.products\` tables.
+The query should calculate the total number of order items and total revenue for each category.
+Use a window function to rank categories by popularity and profitability."
-4. “Write a BigQuery SQL query to analyze the monthly trends in total trips and average trip duration over time...”
+4. "Write a BigQuery SQL query to analyze customer behavior across different user segments (e.g., new vs. returning users) using the \`bigquery-public-data.thelook_ecommerce.orders\` and \`bigquery-public-data.thelook_ecommerce.order_items\` tables.
+Calculate metrics like the number of users, average order value, and average purchase frequency for each segment.
+Define user segments based on the number of orders."

 ---